Ask not what you can do for your country. Ask what’s for lunch. ~ Orson Welles

-So, with those kinds of odds, I don’t know why it took me as long as it did ~ 18 MONTHS! ~ to taste for myself.
+So, with those kinds of odds, I don’t know why it took me as long as it did ~ over a YEAR! ~ to visit the place.
 Only know I’m glad I finally did.

-Just as I’m glad the couple my husband and I were to eat lunch with arrived minutes before us to reserve a table, since Nellie’s is as small as it is popular.
+For starters, I need to say I’m also glad the couple my husband and I were to eat lunch with arrived minutes before us to reserve a table, Nellie’s, you see, is as small as it is popular.

-But with the typically gorgeous springtime weather and good company such as we had, you won’t much mind the short wait.
+But thanks to the gorgeous weather and good company we had that day, I didn’t much mind the short wait.

-The worthy food, in my case, was the Bañado Plate with Green Chile.
+The “worthy” dish, in my case, was the Bañado Plate with Green Chile.

 The literal meaning of bañado is “bathed,” as in “covered” ~ and that is exactly how the dish was presented to me – a beef burrito covered in cheese and green chile sauce.